5 Ways to Celebrate Labor Day

 Want a Labor Day fun fact?
 Some records show that Peter J. McGuire, general secretary of the Brotherhood of Carpenters and Joiners and a cofounder of the American Federation of Labor, was the first to suggest a day to honor America workers.

 There's more.
 Many believe that Matthew Maguire, a machinist, not Peter McGuire, founded the holiday.
 Recent research seems to support this.
 Either way, the Central Labor Union adopted a Labor Day proposal and appointed a committee to plan a demonstration and picnic (thanks, Central Labor Union!).

 We're certainly glad the holiday exists and are here to tell you five ways that you can celebrate Labor Day in Gwinnett.

 - Don't cook dinner.
-Head over to Food Truck Friday in Duluth for delicious dishes, games and live entertainment.
+Head over to Block Party on Main in Duluth for delicious dishes, games and live entertainment.